Alistairhoughton/Javascript_quiz/README.md

 I was tasked with creating a quiz in Javascript with a number of features.

--Timed
+Markup : - Time
--Reduce the score and time when the score is wrong -storing the score and displaying the stored score even after refresh
+              - reduce the score when the answer was wrong
+                  - storing the score and displaying the stored score at the end of the quiz

 The buttons are created dynamically through JS once you are through to the quiz see the image below for a snippet of the code